 The City's primary intent is to serve lower income residents that need housing/services regardless of where they live within the City.
-Area-wide activities (e.g., infrastructure improvements) are limited to the City's CDBG-eligible areas.
+Area-wide activities (e.g., infrastructure improvements) are limited to the City's CDBG-eligible areas, except for ADA in certain cases.